 Try Interact – multilingual support

 TryInteract is not meant for the global market.
-We’re were frankly super surprised to see that you can translate the buttons and other text in your quiz – TryInteract’s tools are English-only.
+We’re were frankly super surprised to see that you cannot translate the buttons and other text in your quiz – TryInteract’s tools are English-only.

 That’s, frankly, really short-sighted.